Superspreading and Heterogeneity in Epidemics: Infodemics

-Also, whether a country's outcome of the epidemic depends on its government and media leaning more toward the threat-denial or the fear-mongering side, seems a matter of debate~\cite{painter-tian:2021}.
+Also, whether a country's outcome of an epidemic depends on its government and media leaning more toward the threat-denial or the fear-mongering side, seems a matter of debate~\cite{painter-tian:2021}.
 For example, the Russian government was accused to have contributed to the country’s comparatively high number of COVID-related excess mortality (possibly as high as 20\% in 2020~\cite{timonin-etal:2022}) by downplaying the COVID threat.
 But such accusations would probably not be raised against the Spanish government, although Spain's excess mortality (about 14\%~\cite{kowall-standl-etal:2021}) was not so far off.
 In any case, the communication between governments and the public could be prone to considerable nonlinear effects.
 As a case study plausibly suggests, unconvincing or inadequately communicated government rigour, however well-intentioned, risks to trigger adverse reactions of their citizens that can exacerbate the impact of an epidemic~\cite{kilmovsky-nemec:2021}.
-In this light, the lockdowns of a whole country (New Zealand) and parts of one of the world’s largest container ports (China), each \emph{in response to a single positive case} in August 2021, may have been counterproductive, as they conveyed an unrealistically exaggerated threat to the public; especially, if gauged against the low or even insignificant excess mortalities in countries that coped with a range of far less drastic, mostly voluntary interventions, such as Japan~\cite{watanabe-tomoyoshi:2021} and Sweden$^{\ref{ftn:weight}}$ (or also Germany, for which a government-commissioned investigation found that the health system was at no time in danger of being overwhelmed\footnote{B. Augurzky \emph{et al.}, Analysen zum Leistungsgeschehen der Krankenhäuser und zur Ausgleichspauschale in der Corona-Krise.
-(RWI Leibniz-Institut f{\"u}r Wirtschaftsforschung, 2021)})~\cite{kowall-standl-etal:2021}.
+In this light, the lockdowns of a whole country (New Zealand) and parts of one of the world’s largest container ports (China), each \emph{in response to a single positive case} in August 2021, may have been counterproductive, as they conveyed an unrealistically exaggerated threat to the public; especially, if gauged against the low or even insignificant excess mortalities in countries that coped with a range of far less drastic, mostly voluntary interventions, such as Japan~\cite{watanabe-tomoyoshi:2021} and Sweden$^{\ref{ftn:weight}}$ (or also Germany, for which a government-commissioned investigation found that the health system was at no time in danger of being overwhelmed\footnote{B. Augurzky \emph{et al.} 2021, \url{https://www.bundesgesundheitsministerium.de/presse/pressemitteilungen/2021/2-quartal/corona-gutachten-beirat-bmg.html}})~\cite{kowall-standl-etal:2021}.